**Updates (also in RED below)

 - A list of IB Prescribed International Authors in our library

-- **New: START with a intriguing source!
+- START with an intriguing source!
 Then start asking questions.

-- **New: How about looking at some interesting PRIMARY SOURCE books?
+- How about looking at some interesting PRIMARY SOURCE books?

 - Background Knowledge: Read 1-2 good overview sources.
 Take some notes.